MurphyPone/murphypone.github.io/src/content/game-theory-1.md

 Theorem: The problem of finding a sample Nash Equilibria of a general-sum finite game with two or more players is PPAD-Complete.

-Similar to proving NP-Completeness, the proof for this theorem can be achieved by showing that the problem is in PPAD and that any other problem in PPPAD is isomorphically reducable to it in polynomial time.
+Similar to proving NP-Completeness, the proof for this theorem can be achieved by showing that the problem is in PPAD and that any other problem in PPPAD is isomorphically reducible to it in polynomial time.

 ## <a name="further-reading" class="n"></a> Further Reading